lippertmarkus/lippertmarkus.github.io/_posts/2021-11-30-win-multiarch-img-lin.md

 ### Using QEMU machine emulation

-If you now try to run a command on the target platform in the `linux` stage of the Dockerfile e.g. by adding `RUN ["/app"]` at the end of the Dockerfile you'll get an error:
+If you now try to run a command on the target platform in the `linux` stage of the Dockerfile e.g. by adding `RUN ["/app"]` at the end of the [example Dockerfile](#buildkit) you'll get an error:
 ```
 > [linux 2/2] RUN ["/app"]:
 #15 0.181 .buildkit_qemu_emulator: /app: Invalid ELF image for this architecture